SprocketBot/sprocket/README.md

 You will **need**
 1. A [Discord OAuth Application](https://discord.com/developers/applications)
+    - Make sure that you have set up an OAuth Redirect URL of `http://api.localhost:8080/oauth/callback/discord`
+    - If you are using a base url other than localhost; adjust the redirect url accordingly
 2. [Docker (compose)](https://docs.docker.com/engine/install/) Installed
 3. The [Bun](https://bun.sh/) Javascript Runtime
 4. That's it!